sohale/gbce-stock-market/readme.md

 * A Python list of Trade objects
 * A numpy array of a struct.
 * A numpy record-array, i.e. a series of numpy arrays for each attributes
 * A selection of a list of Trade objects, i.e. a generator on the list object.
-This is generated from

 All these formats are convertible to each other, and each is suitable for one form of computation. e.g. in-memory, batch processing, etc.